-amplitude in the 1 s before the stimulus was initiated.
-We measured the maximum amplitude in mV and the time-to-peak of the response.
-For spectral sensitivity computations, V-log I intensity tuning curves were used to transform the response amplitudes (in mV) into relative sensitivity plots by fitting the data to a third-order power function (method described in Coates et al., 2006).
-The plots were normalised, averaged and fitted with an A1 visual pigment nomogram described in Stavenga et al. (1993).
+Response data were analysed using Matlab software (version R2017b, The Mathworks, Inc, Natick, Massachusetts).
+Individual recordings were smoothed using moving average coefficients equal to the reciprocal of the span, with a span of 10 ms for the impulse light-on responses and a span of 50 ms for the broad light-off responses.
+Examples of raw versus smoothed response data can be seen in Figures 3A and 3B.
+Response traces were baselined to the average amplitude in the 1 second before the stimulus was initiated.
+We measured the maximum amplitude in mV and the time-to peak of the response.
+For spectral sensitivity computations, v-log-I intensity tuning curves were used to transform the response amplitudes (in mV) into relative sensitivity plots by fitting the data to a 3rd order power function (method described in Coates et al., 2006).
+The plots were normalised, averaged, and fitted with an A1 visual pigment nomogram described in Stavenga et al., (1993).